 Charlottesville Parks and Recreation maintains a variety of trails in the City.
 There are nearly 6 miles of paved trails, and about 30 miles of nature trails available for residents and visitors to enjoy.
 Multi use trails exist at Riverview Park (and upstream along the Rivanna river), Meade Park, at Schenk's Greenway, McIntire Park, John Warner Parkway, and at Forest Hills Park.
 Nature trails exist in the woods of many City parks and alongside creeks.
 Each trail is described in detail below, or you can view the overall Map of City trails.

-NEWS - Due to the sewer line replacement project, Schenk’s Greenway trail will be closed during fall and winter 2015, and will be rebuilt with a paved surface and new landscaping and open for use by late summer 2016.
+NEWS - Due to the sewer line replacement project, Schenk’s Greenway trail will be closed much of 2016, and will be rebuilt with a paved surface and new landscaping and open for use by late 2016.

 NEWS - The City has been awarded a MAP-21 grant to extend the 250 bypass trail under Dairy Bridge and west to Hydraulic Road.
 Plans are nearly complete and construction could occur by fall of 2016.